amitaysh/sunbit/README.md

 # Sunbit.
-Example for using Terraform (newly learn technology).
+Example for using Terraform (newly learned technology).

 ## This repository comes to answer this question
 ```